Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 A few days into trial, News Corp settled with the Rebhs and Floorgraphics for $29.5 million.
 As part of the settlement Floorgraphics sold its floor advertising in-store business to News America.
 Their case was the smallest and just the first in what became a series of cases that had big-dollar price tags.

-Later lawsuits from competitors and clients of News America similarly alleged fraud, tortuous interference, false claims and anti-competitive practices.
+Later lawsuits from competitors and clients of News America similarly alleged fraud, tortious interference, false claims and anti-competitive practices.

 News Corp's lawyers included some of the best litigators in the country at such firms as Paul, Weiss.
 They played hardball, according to several lawyers; in one case, News America Marketing's suit against a fired executive, Bob Emmel, caused him to enter into bankruptcy, according to Emmel's bankruptcy lawyer, Danny Coleman.
 Emmel would have been unable to pay the damages the company sought.